 Preparing redacted proofs of claim

-- This procedure is used when preparing claims for mass redaction, in conjunction with the filing of an omnibus motion to remove.
+- This procedure is used when preparing claims for mass redaction, in conjunction with the filing of an Omnibus Motion to Redact Previously Filed Document.

 - See separate instructions for preparing redacted documents other than claims.